SquadFM/Bellum-Linux-Guide/README.md

 - Save

 ## Lutris - set game options
-- On top left corner, press + to add game → Add locally installed game (its not installed yet but we will get there)
+- On top left corner, press + to add game > Add locally installed game (its not installed yet but we will get there)
 - Set the name to "Bellum", choose Wine as the runner.
-- Under Game Options, set the wine prefix to your earlier WINEPREFIX that we set in Step 8 (/home/x/Games/Bellum)
+- Under Game Options, set the wine prefix to your earlier WINEPREFIX that we set earlier (/home/x/Games/Bellum)
 - Leave Executable path empty for now.
 - Ensure System (10.19 (Staging)) is selected.
 - Ensure Gamescope is NOT enabled.
 It doesn't exit properly with that and leaves dangling processes.